KOMAL-DEVRAPALLI/Competition-Management-System/README.md

 The **Competition Management System** brings these workflows together into a single web application to reduce repetitive manual work and make competition management more organised.

-The project is based on the real workflow of a weightlifting competition, with separate functionality for administrators, competition officials, and public viewers.
+The project is based on the real workflow of a weightlifting competition and includes separate functionality for administrators, competition officials, and public viewers.

 ---